 The Cities Power Partnership

-Council is also participating in The Cities Power Partnership, which celebrates and accelerates the emission reduction and clean energy successes across Australia.
+Council is a part of The Cities Power Partnership, which celebrates and accelerates emission reduction and clean energy across Australia.

-We would be more than happy to answer any questions you have about Net Zero Communities.
+We would be more than happy to answer any questions.
 Email the Environment & Sustainability team.